-Marina Hahn(1), Age 47
+Marina Hahn (1), Age 48

 Marina Hahn has been a director since May 2000.
-Prior to that, she had served as a director of Celestial since 1994.
-Currently, Ms. Hahn is a marketing consultant.
+Prior to that, she had served as a director of Celestial Seasonings since 1994.
+Currently, Ms. Hahn is a marketing consultant with Marina Hahn and Associates.
 From 1998 to 2001, Ms. Hahn served as Executive Vice President of J. Walter Thompson Company, an advertising agency.
 Previously, Ms. Hahn was employed in various capacities by the William Morris Agency, Inc., Sony Electronics, Inc., Pepsi-Cola Company and DDB Needham Worldwide, Inc.

-Andrew R. Heyer(1)(3), Age 47
+Andrew R. Heyer (1)(3), Age 47

 Andrew R. Heyer has been a director since November 1993.
 Mr. Heyer is a founder of Trimaran Capital Partners, a private asset management firm with over \$3 billion under management.
-Mr. Heyer is also a Vice-Chairman of CIBC World Markets Corp. and co-head of CIBC Argosy Merchant Banking Funds.
+Mr. Heyer is also a Vice Chairman of CIBC World Markets Corp. and co-head of CIBC Argosy Merchant Banking Funds.
 Prior to joining CIBC in 1995, Mr. Heyer was a founder and managing director of The Argosy Group L.P.
-Mr. Heyer serves as a director of Niagara Corporation, Reddy Ice Holdings, Inc. and other privately-held companies.
+Mr. Heyer serves as a director of Niagara Corporation, Reddy Ice Holdings, Inc. and also serves as a director of several privately-held companies.

-Roger Meltzer, Age 53
+Roger Meltzer, Age 54

 Roger Meltzer has been a director since December 2000.
 Mr. Meltzer is a partner and a member of the executive committee of the law firm Cahill Gordon & Reindel LLP, New York, New York, where he practices corporate law.
-Cahill Gordon & Reindel LLP has represented us in various matters since 1994.
+Cahill Gordon & Reindel llp has represented us in various matters since 1994.

-Mitchell A. Ring, Age 53
+Mitchell A. Ring, Age 54

 Mitchell A. Ring has been a director since February 2004.
-Mr. Ring has served as Vice President-Business Development of the H.J.
-Heinz Company and as a member of its Management Committee since 1996.
+Mr. Ring is Senior Vice President - Business Development of the H.J.
+Heinz Company, and previously served as a member of its Management Committee, commencing in 1996.
 Mr. Ring joined Heinz in 1991 after 17 years in marketing and finance positions in the consumer products and banking industries.
 Mr. Ring serves on our Board of Directors as a designee of HJH One, L.L.C.

-Lewis D. Schiliro(2), Age 55
+Lewis D. Schiliro (2), Age 56

 Lewis D. Schiliro has been a director since February 2004.
-Mr. Schiliro is a Senior Executive Vice President of MBNA America.
-Before joining MBNA in 2000, Mr. Schiliro spent 25 years with the Federal Bureau of Investigation (FBI) in New York.
-In 1998, Mr. Schiliro was appointed the Director of the FBI's New York office.
+In April 2005, Mr. Schiliro retired as Senior Executive Vice President of MBNA America.
+Prior to joining MBNA in 2000, Mr. Schiliro spent 25 years with the Federal Bureau of Investigation (FBI) in New York.
+In 1998, Mr. Schiliro was appointed the Assistant Director in Charge of the FBI's New York office.
 Mr. Schiliro has taught courses as an adjunct professor at both the University of Delaware and Wilmington College.

-D. Edward I. Smyth, Age 54
+D. Edward I. Smyth, Age 55

 D. Edward I. Smyth has been a director since February 2004.
-Mr. Smyth has served as Chief Administrative Officer and Senior Vice President-Corporate and Government Affairs of the H.J.
+Mr. Smyth has served as Senior Vice President-Corporate and Government Affairs and Chief Administrative Officer of the H.J.
 Heinz Company and as a member of its Management Committee since 2001.
 Mr. Smyth joined Heinz in March 1988, following 15 years in the diplomatic service of Ireland.
 Mr. Smyth is a trustee of the H. J. Heinz Company Foundation and is a member of the Government Affairs Council of the Grocery Manufacturers of America.
 Mr. Smyth serves on our Board of Directors as our joint designee with HJH One, L.L.C.

-Larry S. Zilavy(2), Age 53
+Larry S. Zilavy (2), Age 54